zh3036/writing/style rev3.md

 section

 # drug alcohol medicine

-## casual
+## deleted
-### tell the purpose
-DAM endeavors to provide a safe and productive work environment for all employees.
+~~DAM endeavors to provide a safe and productive work environment for all employees.
 The specific purpose of this policy is to outline the procedure for maintaining a work environment free from the effects of alcohol and drug abuse or the abuse of other substances that may adversely affect the mind or body.
-### requirements
 All employees are expected to report for work and remain at work mentally and physically fit to perform their jobs.

-## define them, and claim the consequence.
+~~
-## no drug
+## too add
-### displine
-1. employees should not be involved in the unlawful use, possession, sale or transfer of drugs, alcohol, narcotics, or controlled substances in any manner.
-2. The unlawful possession, distribution, manufacture or use of a controlled substance is absolutely prohibited while conducting Company business on or off Company premises.
-Controlled substances are those defined as illegal under federal, state, or local laws and include, but are not limited to:• Narcotics• Cannabis• Stimulants• Depressants• Hallucinogens
-3. DAM reserves the right to institute drug testing programs at its sole discretion and in accordance with the currently prevailing federal, state and local laws and regulations.

-## no prescribed medicine
-### consequence
-Use of over-the-counter or prescription medication may affect job performance.
-### what to do
-Employees are encouraged to advise the Senior Director of Human Resources about the need for such use.
-### disipline

-**basically says, if you use you need documents, otherwise you maybe subject to discpline**
-1. If medication begins to affect work performance you may be asked to supply medical documentation for the necessity of such medication.
-2. The inability to provide appropriate, legitimate documentation may result in disciplinary action up to and including termination of employment.
+Any employee violating the polic will be subject to strong discipline, up to and including immediate termination of employment.

 3. The inappropriate use or distribution of over-the-counter or prescription medication is prohibited and infractions of this prohibition may result in disciplinary action up to and including termination of employment.

+## intro
-### exception
+### tell the purpose
-prescrbied medicine with medical dcoment doctor apprval
+Drugs and alcohols abuse harms people's mind and body.
+Therefore, in DAM, drugs and alcohols are prohibited.

-## no alchol
+## Alcohol
-Working under the influence of alcohol, or possessing or distributing alcohol in the workplace is also prohibited.
-Any employee violating this policy will be subject to strong discipline, up to and including immediate termination of employment.
+1. Employees must not work under alcohol's influence.
+2. Employees must not possess or distribute alcohol in the workplace.
-### exception
+### Exception
-1. There may be exceptions to the policy for organized Company sponsors marketing events or planned Company recreational activities during which drinking alcohol in moderation is acceptable, but never required.
+Employees are allowed, but not required, to drink alcohol in sponsors' marketing events or company's recreational activities.

+## Drug
+Employees must not unlawfully use, possess, sell or transfer controlled substance on or off any work-associated premises.

+Controlled substances are defined as illegal under federal, state, or local laws.
+They include, but are not limited to:* Narcotics* Cannabis* Stimulants* Depressants* Hallucinogens

+There is no exception for drug policies.

+Furthermore, DAM reserves the right to institute drug testing programs at its sole discretion and in accordance with the currently prevailing federal, state and local laws and regulations.

+## Prescribed Medicine and Over-the-Counter

+1. Employees are allowed use Prescribed medicine and over-the-counter, if their work performance are not affected.
+2. Employees must provide legitimate medical documentation to prove the necessity of using Prescribed medicine and over-the-counter, if their work performance are affected.

+Employees should advise the Senior Director of Human Resources about the need for the use of prescribed medicine or over-the counter.

+## Consequence of Violation

 ## resources
 ### why